Rahul is a TV addict who can never get enough of good shows. His all-time favorites are The Wire, Breaking Bad, and The Sopranos.

 At the end of the day, these trigger-happy looters are humans with their own lofty ambitions and dreams.
 Some characters grow on you while others just stay despicable throughout the run.
 While you eagerly wait for the series to return from hiatus, take a look at some other series like Money Heist to keep you occupied.

-Series Similar to Money Heist
+Series Like Money Heist

 - Peaky Blinders